shoebot/shoebot/doc/source/commands.rst

   Sets a fill color, applying it to new paths.

-  :param color: color in supported format (see above)
+.. py:function:: nofill()

+  Stop applying fills to new paths.

 .. py:function:: stroke(color)

   Set a stroke color, applying it to new paths.

-  :param color: color in supported format (see above)

-.. py:function:: nofill()

-  Stop applying fills to new paths.

 .. py:function:: nostroke()